hardinger-kirin/Cat-Robbery-Game/README.md

 Step 3: finished October 3.
 Final version!

 To execute:
 Download the zip folder and extract.
-Run "Cat Robbery"
+Run "Cat Robbery".
+Note that all builds are only for Windows systems!

 Thank you :)